MatthewZito/goldmund-sh-i/README.md

   - route-based code-splitting

 ### ABOUT

+This project is not a course project, nor does it use any bootstrapped content e.g. Boostrap, Material UI CDN, templates, et al. All pages and components have been written from scratch.
+This is a full-stack application designed for production.

 If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be exemplary of my technical skillset.